 Related Blog: Cascade Loop Road Trip: Leavenworth to Newhalem

 Day 4- Leavenworth to North Cascades (180 miles)

 I loved Glacier National Park, so when a ranger there told me that she liked North Cascades even more because there were more glaciers here, I had a hard time believing her.
 She was right though.
 With over 300 glaciers and countless snowfields, the North Cascades has more glaciers than anywhere in the U.S. outside of Alaska.

 Between the hundreds of miles of hiking trails; power boating, kayaking, and canoeing on Lake Ross; bouldering and sport climbing in Skagit Gorge; mountain biking in Methow Valley; and road biking on North Cascades Highway, squeezing in everything you want to do will be the biggest challenge here.

-Take a detour up to Bellingham and visit their farmers market.
-It was one of our all time favorites and all the food in the area is great.
+Detour up to Fairhaven and visit their farmers market.
+It was one of our all time favorite small towns and all the food in the area is great.

-Day 5- North Cascades to Deception Pass (70 miles)
+Day 5- North Cascades to Anacortes or Deception Pass (70 miles)

 Day 6- Deception Pass to Olympic National Park (100 miles + ferry)